Explore the Trails

 Mountains To Sea - Nga Ara Tuhono

 Whanganui sits at the end of the Mountains To Sea Cycle Trail - Nga Ara Tuhono.
-This trail uses mountain bike tracks, roads and a jet boat to take you from Mt Ruapheu, through two national parks, past majestic mountains and stunning native forest to arrive at the Tasman Sea in Whanganui.
+This trail uses mountain bike tracks, roads and a jet boat to take you from Mt Ruapehu, through two national parks, past majestic mountains and stunning native forest to arrive at the Tasman Sea in Whanganui.

 This track is part of the New Zealand Cycle Trail.
 The Mountains to Sea Trail is 200km long and can take 3 days, or smaller sections can be completed in a day.